mrme77/School_DropOuts/README.md

 pd.set_option('display.max_columns', None)
 import warnings

 warnings.filterwarnings("ignore")

 %matplotlib inline
 ```

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using data gathered from Kaggle (https://www.kaggle.com/datasets/naveenkumar20bps1137/predict-students-dropout-and-academic-success?select=dataset.csv) to accomplish the following:
+For this project, I was interestested in using data gathered from Kaggle (https://www.kaggle.com/datasets/naveenkumar20bps1137/predict-students-dropout-and-academic-success?select=dataset.csv) to answer the following questions:

-1. What Family Factors Contribute to Student Dropout Rates?
+1. Does marital status contribute to student Dropout Rates?
-2. Do Extracurricular Activities Reduce the Likelihood of Dropping Out?
+2. Are international students less or more likely of Dropping Out?
-3. Does Access to Educational Support Systems Help Prevent Dropout?
+3. Does parental education prevent Dropout?
-4. How Does Alcohol Consumption Relate to Student Dropout?
+4. How does gender relate to Student Dropout?
-5. What ML model can we use to predicate DropOuts?

 ## File Descriptions <a name="files"></a>

-There are 1 jupyter notebook available here to showcase work related to the above questions.
+There is 1 jupyter notebook available here to showcase work related to the above questions.
 It is exploratory in searching through the data pertaining to the questions.
 Markdown cells were used to assist in walking through the thought process for individual steps.
-Here’s a table explaining each of the fields from the dataset (student_data.csv)
+Here’s a table explaining each of the fields from the dataset (dataset.csv)

 | Feature                                   | Description                                                                 |
 |-------------------------------------------|-----------------------------------------------------------------------------|